ultimate271/notes/sanderson/elantris/elantris02.02.sanderson.md

 [Author]: # {sanderson}

 # CHAPTER 2

+## Sarene (fionce to Raoden and present princess of Teod) discovers that she is now princess of Arelon and a widow
+_King Iaoden of Arelon_
+_Ketol: His attendent_

 Sarene stepped off of the ship to discover that she was a widow.
 It was shocking news, of course, but not as devastating as it could have been.
 After all, she had never met her husband.
 In fact, when Sarene had left her homeland,